evoAB/SearchEngine/README.md

 # Search Engine
 It is a Simple Search Engine.
-It shows Top 30 most relevant and search.
+It shows Top 30 most relevant search.
 Also it stores history which where searched before.

-**Tech Stack**
-- HTML
-- CSS
-- JSP
-- Java Servlets
-- MySQL

 ![Screenshot (57)](https://github.com/evoAB/SearchEngine/assets/109225495/8604d128-6c30-4022-a5e7-c1430f96cecb)